unicef/publicgoods-toolkit/community.md

   organization, and is aimed at users who are also commercial organizations.
 The sponsoring organization may have a direct revnue interest in a product based on the project, or may have a strategic interest (for example, undermining a competitor's product).
+Google's [Android operating system](https://source.android.com/) is a great example here.

 * [Specialty Library](https://opentechstrategies.com/archetypes-files/open-source-archetypes-v2.pdf#section*.15)

-  The project's goal is to provide a high-quality solution to narrow and specific problem.
+  The project's goal is to provide a high-quality solution to a narrow and specific problem.
 Meaningful participation requires familiarity and expertise with that problem and with the project's solution.
+The [libmp4](https://sourceforge.net/projects/libmp4/) software library to handle MP4 files is an example.

 * [Multi-Vendor Infrastructure](https://opentechstrategies.com/archetypes-files/open-source-archetypes-v2.pdf#section*.9)

   When a number of commercial organizations share a common need, it makes sense for them to pool their resources into one open source project that meets that need, rather than each one developing their own separate but duplicative solution.
+For example:[Kubernetes](https://kubernetes.io/), an open-source system for automating deployment, scaling, and management of containerized applications.
+[X-Road's distributed data exchange](https://x-road.global/x-road-technology-overview) is a DPG example here.

   (See [Spot The Pattern:
   Commoditization](https://blog.opentechstrategies.com/2019/10/commoditization/).)

 * [Mass Market](https://opentechstrategies.com/archetypes-files/open-source-archetypes-v2.pdf#section*.14)

-  An open source project aimed at very broad user adoption (for example, Mozilla Firefox).
+  An open source project aimed at very broad user adoption.
 Mass Market projects often have commercial sponsorship of some kind, and if they are successful they tend to have fairly elaborate mechanisms to help steer potential contributors to the right place -- because even a tiny fraction of the user base trying to file bug reports or send in improvements can be overwhelming if you have millions of users.
+The [LibreOffice](https://www.libreoffice.org/) open source office suite is an example here, as is [Mozilla's Firefox browser](https://www.mozilla.org/en-US/firefox/).

 * [Upstream Dependency](https://opentechstrategies.com/archetypes-files/open-source-archetypes-v2.pdf#section*.17)